HomeResources › Google Ads vs. LSA for Plumbers

 Google Ads costs vary widely.
 In competitive markets, plumbers often pay $15–$40 per click.
 A few bad clicks can quickly drain a budget.

 While Google Ads can produce lower cost-per-lead in some markets, it requires ongoing optimization.
+Understanding the factors that drive LSA performance alongside Google Ads management is what separates plumbers who grow their cost efficiency over time from those who keep overspending.

 Infographic comparing Google Local Services Ads and Google Ads for plumbers